Investor Tax Issues

 As a trader, most, if not all, of your activity is going to be short-term and therefore subject to short-term capital gains/losses.

-However, if you qualify, the IRS will allow you to designate yourself as a trader and reap the benefits that a business would have.
+However, if you qualify, the IRS will allow you to designate yourself as a trader.
+A proper trader designation could allow you to

-Your CPA should be able to give you guidance on these tax ramifications.
+itemize deductions, and deduct losses.
+Your CPA or Tax Advisor should be able to give you guidance on these tax ramifications.

 Wash Sale Rule